 Now, before the angry mob breaks out the pitchforks and torches, remember that happiness is a subjective measurement that varies wildly depending on source and timing.
 All in all, any of the above languages were in the top five for opportunities, so you can find work regardless of your choice.
 Plus, by its nature, this list excluded many potentially good languages from consideration.

 In the end, based on what we have, C# looks like an excellent candidate for a language, offering both opportunity as well as enjoyable to work with.
 Why not learn some C# in our new interactive Try C# and Keeping It Classy With C# courses and see what you think?
+Or if you need a little more time, check out our post on the advantages of C#.

 After you start learning the programming language of your choice you'll want to take the next steps in becoming a software developer.